 EdinburghApps is a competition which is looking for new ideas and concepts to solve city challenges.
 By the end of the competition Teams will have a well thought out and tested proposal, with an early planning approach in place about how they think their new solution could be delivered.
 We don’t want to see finished products at the competition because we want the winners to co-create with users and organisations, and build in feedback and learning to deliver a user-centric solution.
 We will help the teams throughout the competition because we want you to be ready to give a really fantastic pitch on the awards day!

 If you have questions about our approach contact email@example.com

 EdinburghApps started with an inception weekend which gave those taking part the chance to build teams, pitch their ideas, develop their thinking and carry out initial product design.
 At the end of the weekend teams had been developed and had agreed ideas to focus on over the next few weeks.

-To keep up to date with the latest news on EdinburghApps enter your email in the field below and follow @edinburghapps
+To keep up to date with news about EdinburghApps enter your email in the field below.
+You can also follow @edinburghapps

 EdinburghApps 2016 Final